 This workshop, now in its fifteenth year, will expose young people to the mission that the National Park Service has of caring for the nation's crown jewels.
 Participants will take part in an archaeological dig, work in the prairie, and gain knowledge of methods used to preserve the buildings and artifacts of the fort.
 They will learn about living history and interpretation and will work on a play that they will present at the end of the week.
 Also, there will be green activities that will teach children how to use our resources wisely.

-Registration for the workshops begins this week.
+Registration for the workshops is now taking place.
 To register, contact Fort Scott National Historic Site at (620) 223-0310.
 Participants must be aged 9-12 as of the beginning day of the camp.
 They will be sent an informational packet after registration is complete.
 There is no charge for the workshop.
-Space is limited to 12 people each week; since space is limited, those who are new to the workshop will be given preference over those returning.
+Space is limited to 12 people; since space is limited, those who are new to the workshop will be given preference over those returning.

 Did You Know?